UK anti-piracy campaign set to begin

 Introducing the three-year educational scheme, Business Secretary Vince Cable said the initiative was all about supporting the UK's creative industries.

 "It's a difficult industry to pin down and it's also difficult to protect," he said.
-"But unless you protect it then it's an industry that cannot function."'Persuading the persuadable'
+"But unless you protect it then it's an industry that cannot function."

 Government estimates suggest the UK's creative industries contribute £71bn to the UK economy and support about 1.68 million jobs.